foragerr/gradle-tomcat-plugin/README.md

 </table>

 The `com.bmuschko.tomcat` plugin helps you get started quickly.
-If you are OK if the preconfigured tasks, this is the preferrable option.
+If you are OK if the preconfigured tasks, this is the preferable option.
 Most plugin users will go with this option.
 To use the Tomcat plugin, include the following code snippet in your build script:

     apply plugin: 'com.bmuschko.tomcat'